Lake Athens: Wildlife

 There are several species of wildlife to be seen on Lake Athens.
-Alligators, javelina hogs, ducks, geese, dove, squirrels, white-tailed deer, and quail are among the many animals at the reservoir.
+Alligators, feral hogs, ducks, geese, dove, squirrels, white-tailed deer, and quail are among the many animals at the reservoir.

 Plants

 Lake Athens is in the Texas Post Oak Savannah wildlife district.
 It has many types of trees including pecans, elms, oak, eastern red cedar, and walnuts.There are over 200 varieties of wildflowers at Lake Athens.
 The wildflower season begins in early spring and ends at the first frost of the year.
-Lake Athens has both submerged and emergent native species of plans.
-Some of the submerged plants include American Pondweed, Coontail, and Eelgrass.
-Some of the emergent plants include American Lotus, Cattail, and Water Primrose.
+Lake Athens has both submerged and emergent native species of plants.
+Some of the submerged plants include American pondweed, coontail, and eelgrass.
+Some of the emergent plants include American lotus, cattail, and water primrose.

-Invasive Species
+Invasive species

 Several invasive aquatic plants have been found in the Lake Athens reservoir.
 The invasive aquatic plant species giant salvinia was a nuisance on the Lake for more than twenty years but was eradicated in 2019.
 Other invasive species include alligatorweed, hydrilla, water hyacinth, and crested floating heart.